 A diagnosis of glaucoma can be scary, but there are treatments for this condition, including glaucoma surgery.
 However, you can't get back any lost vision.
-It's essential to see an eye doctor near me for your eye exam every year to be tested for glaucoma.
-To see an optometrist in North Little Rock, AR call Family Eye Clinic's optometry center to make your eye exam appointment.
+It's essential to see an eye doctor near you for your eye exam every year to be tested for glaucoma.
+To see an optometrist in Sherwood, North Little Rock, or Little Rock, AR call Family Eye Clinic's optometry center to make your eye exam appointment.

 When you have been diagnosed with glaucoma, that means that the optic nerves of your eyes have been damaged.
 This nerve can be found behind the eyeballs and can sustain damage when your high has high pressure inside it.
 When the eyeballs have a pressure that's too high, this can cause the optic nerve to become damaged, which can seriously affect your eyesight.
 Once glaucoma begins, it will keep stealing your vision and can eventually cause you to be blind.